victorvasujoseph/Invoice-delay-ML-prediction/README.md

    - **Neural Network**: Evaluated using accuracy and loss curves, and tested on a hold-out set to assess generalization.

+### Project Structure

+- **Data Preprocessing and EDA**: Handles missing values, feature encoding, and scaling.
+- **Model Training and Tuning**: Builds and tunes both the Random Forest and Neural Network models.
+- **Evaluation and Analysis**: Provides insights into model performance using confusion matrices, accuracy/loss plots, and classification metrics.

+---

+#### Repository Structure

+- **data**: Contains the raw and processed dataset files.
+- **result**: Visualizations and plots used in the README and reports.
+- **README.md**: Documentation (you are here).
+- **InvoiceDelay.ipynb**: The main Jupyter notebook with all analysis and model code.

 ## Step-by-Step Code Explanation

 #### 1. Import Libraries: